PoisotLab/ms_network_prediction/manuscript.md

 prediction [@Burkle2011FutPla]

-Better prediction of ecological networks would help unify the fields of community, network, and spatial ecology, improve the quantification of the functional relationships between species [@Dehling2018BriElt;
+Better prediction of ecological networks would help unify the fields of community, network, and spatial ecology; improve the quantification of the functional relationships between species [@Dehling2018BriElt;
-@OConnor2020UnvFoo], re-evaluate metacommunities in light of network structure [@Guzman2019MulExt], and enable a new line of research into the biogeography of species interactions [@Massol2017ChaFou; @Braga2019SpaAna] which incorporates a synthesis of both Eltonian and Grinnellian niche [@Gravel2019BriElt].
+@OConnor2020UnvFoo]; re-evaluate metacommunities in light of network structure [@Guzman2019MulExt]; and enable a new line of research into the biogeography of species interactions [@Massol2017ChaFou; @Braga2019SpaAna] which incorporates a synthesis of both Eltonian and Grinnellian niche [@Gravel2019BriElt].
 Further, the ability to reliably predict and forecast species interactions would inform